wellyshen/use-web-animations/README.md

 };
 ```

-For browsers that don't support the `onReady` and `onFinish` events, we can use the `onUpdate` to monitor the animation's state instead.
+For browsers that don't yet support the `onReady` and `onFinish` events, we can use the `onUpdate` to monitor the animation's state instead.

 ```js
 let prevPending = true;